Support is available for doctoral fellowships in any area in the broad field of Jewish Studies.

 For more information on Jewish Studies please read our FAQs.

-In general, the costs of tuition, research and living are eligible within the context of the Doctoral Fellowship grant.
+In general, the costs of tuition, research, travel and living are eligible within the context of the Doctoral Fellowship grant.
 If you are uncertain about the eligibility of your proposed project or project costs, please contact Dr Ruchama Johnston-Bloom (R.Johnston-Bloom@rothschildfoundation.eu)

 A fundamental component of the Rothschild Foundation Hanadiv Europe’s mission is to increase access to European Jewish heritage and culture.
 To that end, the Foundation encourages grantees to publish their Foundation-funded research in peer-reviewed journals with an open access option, and to make their articles freely accessible whenever possible.